| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 On the other hand, Bigloo has excellent capabilities of creating any new

-types, using the type
+types, using the type and coerce statements in module

 declaration.
 The only bad thing with Bigloo type scheme is that it is